Way2CU/Ono-Coledge-Site-New/README.md

-# Ono-MBA new version
+# Ono-Colledge new version

-New version of Ono-MBA site.
+New version of Ono-Colledge site.

 ## License